| |

 - Mileage: The distance of 1.0 mile for the Upper Mystic Canyon Trail and the 0.7 for the Poop-Out Trail is from the City of Glendora trails map.
 The rest of the mileages are based on my estimates from the USGS topo map.
 The Tom Harrison map shows the Lower Monroe Road (2N16) at 7.0 miles from Little Dalton Canyon to Glendora Mountain Road.

-- People Traffic: The Mystic Canyon Trail gets a lots of use from walkers and joggers, but the higher you go the less company you'll have.
+- Foot Traffic: The Mystic Canyon Trail gets a lots of use from walkers and joggers, but the higher you go the less company you'll have.

 - Lower Monroe: The topo map labels this feature as Lower Monroe Road, which is the name I've gone with for this write-up.
 Mountain biking websites refer to it as Lower Monroe Truck Trail.
 The trials map from the City of Glendora labels it Lower Monroe Motorway.
 The forest service designation is 2N16.
 The adjective "Lower" implies that there is also an "Upper," but I've not seen any such road on the maps or in the literature.
 Route 2N16 continues from Glendora Ridge at the point it crosses Glendora Mountain Road and snakes down north into the East Fork to Fire Camp 19.

-- Highpoint: Un-named Summit 3397 is certainly not a high peak by southern california standards, but it is higher than the highest points of 19 states in the U.S. Summit 3760 is higher than the highest points of 17 states.
-See Fifty State Summits list from peakware.com.
+- Highpoint: Unnamed Summit 3397 is certainly not a high peak by Southern California standards, but it is higher than the highest points of 19 states in the U.S. And Summit 2760 is higher than the highest points of 17 states.
+See United States State High Points from peakbagger.com.

 Links: